Boarding school: China

+India

+In India, there exists a variety of boarding schools, which are operated by both private entities and governmental bodies at the state and central levels.
+Some notable examples government run institute include are Jawahar Navodaya Vidyalaya, Ekalavya Model Residential School, and Ashram Schools.
+Boarding schools in India are affiliated with various educational boards such as CBSE, ICSE, IB, NIOS, and AISSCE.
+Those institutions predominantly use English as the primary medium of instruction.

 Sociological issues

 Some elite university-preparatory boarding schools for students from age 13 to 18 are seen by sociologists as centers of socialization for the next generation of the political upper class and reproduces an elitist class system.
 This attracts families who value power and hierarchy for the socialization of their family members.
 These families share a sense of entitlement to social class or hierarchy and power.

 Boarding schools are seen by certain families as centres of socialization where students mingle with others of similar social hierarchy to form what is called an old boy network.
 Elite boarding school students are brought up with the assumption that they are meant to control society.
 Significant numbers of them enter the political upper class of society or join the financial elite in fields such as international banking and venture capital.
 Elite boarding school socialization causes students to internalize a strong sense of entitlement and social control or hierarchy.
 This form of socialization is called "deep structure socialization" by Peter Cookson & Caroline Hodges (1985).
 This refers to the way in which boarding schools not only manage to control the students' physical lives but also their emotional lives.

 Boarding school establishment involves control of behavior regarding several aspects of life including what is appropriate and/or acceptable which adolescents would consider as intrusive.
 This boarding school socialization is carried over well after leaving school and into their dealings with the social world.
 Thus it causes boarding school students to adhere to the values of the elite social class which they come from or which they aspire to be part of.
 Nick Duffell, author of Wounded Leaders: British elitism and the Entitlement Illusion – A Psychohistory, states that the education of the elite in the British boarding school system leaves the nation with "a cadre of leaders who perpetuate a culture of elitism, bullying and misogyny affecting the whole of society".
-According to Peter W Cookson Jr (2009) the elitist tradition of preparatory boarding schools has declined due to the development of modern economy and the political rise of the liberal west coast of the United States of America.
+According to Peter W Cookson Jr (2009), the elitist tradition of preparatory boarding schools has declined due to the development of modern economy and the political rise of the liberal west coast of the United States of America.